Plumas County Coordinating Council (PCCC)

-The Plumas County Coordinating Council was established by the Board of Supervisors in 2008 through Resolution 08-7514 to coordinate the plans, policies, and priorities of Plumas County with those of federal and state agencies, particularly the United States Forest Service.
+The Plumas County Coordinating Council was established by the Board of Supervisors on October 21, 2008 with the adoption of Resolution 08-7514 to coordinate the plans, policies, and priorities of Plumas County with those of federal and state agencies, particularly the United States Forest Service.

-The Coordinating Council functions as an advisory body to the Board of Supervisors.
+The PCCC functions as an advisory body to the Board of Supervisors.

 Bob Perreault, Chair - Plumas County Public Works Director (ex-officio member)

 Tracey Ferguson, Planning Director (ex-officio member)

 Vacancy - Plumas County Flood Control and Water Conservation Manager (ex-officio member)

 Sherrie Thrall - District 3, Plumas County Supervisor

 Jeff Engel - District 1, Plumas County Supervisors